 To its credit, Gladstone Commercial has paid monthly dividends for more than 15 consecutive years, an impressive track record of consistent payouts, although the distribution has been basically flat for more than a decade.

 Since Gladstone Commercial’s 2003 initial public offering, the trust has not missed a distribution, nor has it reduced the distribution at any time, which is very impressive for a REIT given the wide array of economic conditions that have existed in this time frame.

 While we note that a downturn could put Gladstone’s dividend at risk – such as the present downturn – we also note that earnings are holding up very nicely thus far.

 Another important consideration when buying dividend stocks is balance sheet strength.

 Too much debt can jeopardize a trust’s dividends.
 On a positive note, Gladstone Commercial has worked to significantly reduce its leverage over the past several years, and now has a balanced maturity schedule.

-Source: Q4 investor presentation, page 19
+Source: Q1 investor presentation, page 18

 In addition, large maturities are a few years away, meaning the trust has time to generate cash to pay them off, or find better ways to refinance them.

-Gladstone Commercial’s very high dividend yield is attractive and appears to be sustainable, at least in the near term, given the trust’s current FFO generation.
+Gladstone Commercial’s very high dividend yield is attractive and appears to be sustainable, at least in the near-term, given the trust’s current FFO generation.
 The trust enjoys exceedingly high occupancy and strong rental rates as well.
 But given the ~100% payout ratio, we still have concerns about the dividend’s safety.